jmonster/podhnologic/README.md

 ## what?

-This is a little tooling I put together so I could convert my FLAC music collection to ALAC or 256 AAC for the Apple iPod.
+This is a script I wrote to convert my FLAC music collection to ALAC and 256 AAC for my recently restored iPod.

 ## why?